gajapathieee/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by:N.NAVYA SREE RegisterNumber:212223040138
+Developed by:LAVANYA S RegisterNumber:212223230112
 */

 FULL ADDER: